varnerlab/Gluconate-biophysical-modeling-code/README.md

 The ``src`` directory contains the code for the model.

 ### Scripts
-Each model subdirectory contains scripts to solve or analyze the model equations:
+Scripts to solve or analyze the model equations:

 Script | Description
 ---: | ---